mehtavishwa30/intro-to-sway/README.md

     token::transfer,
 };
 ```

-We'll go through what each of these imports does as we use them later.
+Let's come back to what each of these imports does as you use them later on in the guide.

-### Item Struct

-Struct is short for structure, which is a data structure similar to an object in JavaScript.
-You define a struct with the `struct` keyword and define the fields of a struct inside curly brackets.
+3. **Item Struct**: Struct is short for structure, which is a data structure similar to an object in JavaScript.
+You can create a struct with the `struct` keyword and define the fields of a struct inside curly brackets.

-The core of our program is the ability to list, sell, get, etc. `items`.
+The core of your program is the ability to list, sell, and get `items`.

-You can define the `Item` type as shown below:
+Let's define the `Item` type as shown below:

 ```rust
 struct Item {